Aiguilles Rouges: Morphology

 Unlike the massif of the Mont Blanc, the Aiguilles Rouges have no significant glaciers.
 The alpine stage begins around 2000 m with rough boulders, above which a series of broken needles spring from the Col des Montets to Le Brévent.
 The northwestern side of the massif has less vegetation because of its lack of exposure to the sun.
-The southwest face abounds in vegetation which developed from a multitude of biotopes.
-Amongst the typical flora hikers can discover include sundews, martagons and many varieties of orchids.
-In order to protect this biodiversity, the Aiguilles Rouges National Nature Reserve (Réserve naturelle des aiguilles rouges) was created in 1974 covering 3,279 ha.
+The southwest face abounds in vegetation that developed from a multitude of biotopes.
+Amongst the typical flora hikers can discover include sundews, martagons, and many varieties of orchids.
+To protect this biodiversity, the Aiguilles Rouges National Nature Reserve (Réserve naturelle des aiguilles rouges) was created in 1974, covering 3,279 ha.

 The Aiguilles Rouges offer a splendid view of all the peaks of Chamonix, the glaciers of Mont Blanc, and the roof of Europe.
 The French artist Samivel is known for his paintings of some of these splendid views.
 The highest point in this range is named Belvédère (literally "beautiful viewpoint" in French) because it offers a 360° panoramic view of all the mountains surrounding the Aiguilles Rouges.
 The mountain path running from Planpraz to the Col des Montets via La Flégère, just above the treeline of the Aiguilles Rouges, is called Le Grand Balcon Sud (Grand Southern Balcony).

 The eastern part of the range has numerous mountain lakes, of which the most remarkable is Lac Blanc at the foot of the Aiguille Belvédère.

 The range is home to the principal climbing crags of Chamonix, which ascend the pinnacles of Planpraz made famous by the mountaineer Gaston Rébuffat.